-The game has separate rules for multiplayer and solo play which can sometimes be a bit confusing to try and put together.
+The game has separate rules for multiplayer and solitaire play which can sometimes be a bit confusing to try and put together.
 So here we go through how to play wingspan solo.
 Including the gameplay from setup to end game.

 It will be important to understand the general rules of multiplayer Wingspan as I won’t be going into the mechanics in great detail.
-I will assume that you will understand how to play normally and just discuss the flow of Wingspan solo and scoring.
+I will assume that you will understand how to play normally and just discuss the flow of Wingspan solitaire and scoring.

 Let’s start with what the Automa is exactly.